redbadger/crux/docs/src/guide/message_interface.md

 We want the shell to be as thin as possible, so we need to write as little platform-specific code as we can because this work has to be duplicated for each platform.

 In general, the more domain-aligned our capabilities are, the more code we'll write.
-When our capabilities are generic we get to write the least amount of shell code to support them.
-Getting the balance right can be tricky to start with.
+When our capabilities are generic, and closer to the technical end of the spectrum, we get to write the least amount of shell code to support them.
+Getting the balance right can be tricky, and the right answer might be different depending on context.
 Obviously the `Http` capability is very generic, but a CMS capability, for instance, might well be much more specific.

 The shell-side code for the `Http` capability can be very small.
 A (very) naive implementation for Android might look like this: